-Include: 2016 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
+Include: \ 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-only loans made to students who borrowed

-- while enrolled at your institution. - co-signed loans.
+\ only loans made to students who borrowed while enrolled at your institution.

-Exclude: students who transferred in.
+Exclude: \ students who transferred in.